Oathian/NC-Games-Backend/README.md

 ### Installing dependencies

-Use `cd` navigate into the repo file and then run `code .` which should open the file in vs-code.
-Open a terminal in vs-code.
+Use `cd` navigate into the repo file.
 Next, to install any dependencies type `npm install` or `npm i` in your terminal.

 <br>